marijnh/Eloquent-JavaScript/04_data.md

 {{id padStart}}

 The `zeroPad` function from the [previous chapter](functions) also exists as a method.
-It is called `padStart` and takes the desired length and padding character as arguments.
+It is called `padStart` and takes the desired length and padding character as arguments:

 ```
 console.log(String(6).padStart(3, "0"));